Fajita Stuffed Chicken

 3-4 boneless skinless chicken breasts (Get one for each person you plan to serve.
 Well, maybe two if you’re feeding adult males.
 I bought the thin cutlets–less pounding required.)

-~2 Tbsp of taco or fajita seasoning
+~2 tablespoons of taco seasoning or fajita seasoning

 sharp cheddar cheese, sliced, diced, cubed, or shredded (It really doesn’t matter.)

 1/2 cup of your favorite salsa